seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **MARK ANTONY**
 To let a fellow that will take rewards
-And say ‘God quit you!’ be familiar with
+And say 'God quit you!' be familiar with
 My playfellow, your hand; this kingly seal
 And plighter of high hearts!
 O, that I were
 Upon the hill of Basan, to outroar
 The horned herd! for I have savage cause;
 And to proclaim it civilly, were like
-A halter’d neck which does the hangman thank
+A halter'd neck which does the hangman thank
 For being yare about him.

 *Re-enter Attendants with THYREUS*

-Is he whipp’d?
+Is he whipp'd?

 **First Attendant**
 Soundly, my lord.

 **MARK ANTONY**
-Cried he? and begg’d a’ pardon?
+Cried he? and begg'd a' pardon?

 **First Attendant**
 He did ask favour.